-This homemade shampoo bar with lavender and clay was one of my first soaps I ever made.
-The recipe was created by myself with wonderful organic oils, soothing clay and the most beautiful smelling lavender and rosemary essential oils.
+This homemade shampoo bar with lavender and clay was one of the first soap recipes I ever made.
+The recipe was created by me with wonderful organic oils, soothing clay, and the most beautiful smelling lavender and rosemary essential oils.
 Read here why I am using homemade beauty products.
-This homemade shampoo bar contains the following ingredients:
+This shampoo bar recipe contains the following ingredients:

 - Extra virgin olive oil